National Consumer Telecom & Utilities Exchange (NCTUE)

-This membership of companies collects information on new telecom and utility connect requests, account and payment histories associated with telecommunications, pay TV, and utility services.
+This consortium of member companies collects and shares information on new telecom and utility connect requests, paid-as-agreed and past-due account and payment histories including delinquencies and charge-offs, associated with telecommunications, pay TV, and utility (electric, gas, water) services.
+Equifax Information Services is the contracted servicer that manages the NCTUE database on its members’ behalf.
+Equifax is not a member of the NCTUE.

 Contact this company to request your report